nemecekvit/Ultrasound-controller/README.md

 ### Sensor driver
 <i>Responsible team members: [Vit Nemecek](https://github.com/nemecekvit)</i><br>
 As name implays, it's purpose is to drive ultrasonic sensors and outputing binary that represents the distance from object in mms.
+Sensor driver is responsible for creation and processing of signals used with [ HC - SR04](https://cdn.sparkfun.com/datasheets/Sensors/Proximity/HCSR04.pdf).
+As written in specification, for Ultrasound module to activate, it need to recieve at least 10 us high signal into trigger input.
+The manufactures also suggest that measurement cycle is no shorter then 60 ms.
+After activation the module will raise high level on echo which duration is in proportion of range measured.
+Total range can be calculated using formula:
+`Range = (High Level Time * 340) / 2`

+- High Level Time = time in seconds
+- Velocity = 340 m/s (speed of sound in air)
+- Range = total range in meters

+For this implementaiton, rather than working with with decimal numbers, it si better to essentially count have many milimeters the sound traveled.
+For this we use that 1 mm is proportionate to 5.8 us of round trip travel time.

 Diagram shows internal implementation of this component.
 ![sensor_driver diagram](/Diagrams/sensor_driver.svg)